-Wonderfully Made Dance strives to provide a safe and compassionate environment for both children and adults to experience the joy of the artist within them through classical ballet training.
-Every gesture, expression and action speaks about the dancer and reveals more to us than we often credit.
+Wonderfully Made Dance provides a safe and compassionate environment for both children and adults to experience the joy of the artist within them through classical ballet training.
+Every gesture, expression, and action speaks about the dancer and reveals more to us than we often credit.

-It is our Director’s belief that through God’s artistry we are all “fearfully and wonderfully made.”
+It is our belief that we are all “fearfully and wonderfully made”.
 Wonderfully Made Dance was founded on a passion for ballet and the belief that everyone should have access to it and the freedom it gives us.
-Therefore, Wonderfully Made Dance is donation based with a suggested amount of $35/mo.
-Students pay what they are comfortable with at the beginning of each month either through our website’s PayPal link or in person.
-The studio’s mission is to serve as a safe and fun place for dancers to learn expression and beauty through classical ballet as well as to create positive self-image and instill confidence.
+Therefore Wonderfully Made Dance uses a donation based tuition model.

 We believe that our weakness and imperfections make us more relatable as people and artists, so we openly share them with others.